-The point of this column is to use the news, snap count, usage and trends to both be a little contrarian and avoid whiffs.
+The point of this column is to use the news, snap count, usage, matchups and trends to both be a little contrarian and avoid whiffs.
 Note that I am discussing the DraftKings main slate only, aka the 13 Sunday games.

 MATCHUPS TO EXPLOIT

 Jared Cook has always been long on athletic ability at 6’5/254 with 4.50 speed and a 41-inch vertical.
 He’s also been woefully short on quarterback play throughout his seven-year career, dealing with Vince Young, Matt Hasselbeck, Jake Locker, Sam Bradford, Austin Davis and Nick Foles.
 The upgrade to Aaron Rodgers this season is difficult to overstate.

 It’s also likely Rodgers will look to Cook a significant amount Sunday, especially with Jordy Nelson (ACL) possibly being limited.
 Note that in the third preseason game, Cook was in for 19 of Rodgers’ 25 snaps – including 10-of-13 pass plays.
 Meanwhile, stiff Richard Rodgers was only in on 12 total snaps and 5-of-13 pass plays.
 The Jaguars defense has been a liability against tight ends under ex-Seahawks DC Gus Bradley, partially due to scheme (SEA also funnels targets toward tight ends) and partially due to a lack of pass-coverage personnel at linebacker and safety.